Jake Trbojevic: 2020

 Trbojevic played 20 games for Manly in the 2020 NRL season.
 The club missed the finals finishing 13th on the table.

 Trbojevic was selected by New South Wales for the 2020 State of Origin series.
 He played in all three games as New South Wales suffered a shock 2–1 series loss against an under strength Queensland side.

 2021

 On 30 May, he was selected for game one of the 2021 State of Origin series.

 In round 25 of the 2021 NRL season, he scored two tries for Manly in a 46–18 victory over North Queensland.

 He played 23 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.

 2022

-Trbojevic was selected for game two and three of the 2022 State of Origin series which saw New South Wales lose the series 2-1.
+Trbojevic was selected for game two and three of the 2022 State of Origin series which saw New South Wales lose the series 2–1.

 Trbojevic played 20 games for Manly in the 2022 NRL season as the club finished 11th.

-In October Trbojevic was named in the Australia squad for the 2021 Rugby League World Cup.
+In October, Trbojevic was named in the Australia squad for the 2021 Rugby League World Cup.

-He was part of the Australian side which won their 12th World Cup defeating Samoa 30-10 in the 2021 Rugby League World Cup Final.
+He was part of the Australian side which won their 12th World Cup defeating Samoa 30–10 in the 2021 Rugby League World Cup final.

+2023

+Trbojevic was selected by New South Wales for game 3 of the 2023 State of Origin series which the blues won 24-10 and avoided a series whitewash.
+Trbojevic played 18 matches for Manly in the 2023 NRL season as the club finished 12th on the table and missed the finals.

+2024

+On 26 May, Trbojevic was named as the new captain for New South Wales ahead of the 2024 State of Origin series.

+Trbojevic played in all three games of the series as New South Wales won 2-1 to reclaim the shield for the first time since 2021.

+He played 24 games with Manly in the 2024 NRL season as they finished 7th on the table and qualified for the finals.
+Manly would be eliminated in the second week of the finals by the Sydney Roosters.

+2025

+Trbojevic played 17 games for Manly in the 2025 NRL season as the club finished 10th on the table missing the finals.